-Pryor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pryor is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Pryor who work in teaching (12.71%), office and administrative support (12.20%), and management occupations (6.76%).
+When you are in Pryor, you'll notice that it is more blue-collar than most other communities in America.
+37.74% of Pryor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Pryor is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Pryor who work in sales jobs (9.96%), office and administrative support (9.38%), and management occupations (7.88%).

 Pryor is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Pryor citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.82% of adults 25 and older in Pryor have a college degree.
+The percentage of adults in Pryor with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.26% of adults in Pryor have a bachelor's degree or advanced degree.

-The per capita income in Pryor in 2010 was $21,662, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $86,648 for a family of four.
+The per capita income in Pryor in 2018 was $23,274, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,096 for a family of four.
 However, Pryor contains both very wealthy and poor people as well.

-Pryor is a very ethnically-diverse city.
+Pryor is an extremely ethnically-diverse city.
 The people who call Pryor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pryor residents report their race to be White, followed by Native American.
-Important ancestries of people in Pryor include Irish, English, Scottish, and Italian.
+Important ancestries of people in Pryor include German, Irish, English, Scottish, and Dutch.

 The most common language spoken in Pryor is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Native American languages and Spanish.